marcpybus/var-node/README.md

 ```
 \* please be aware that this upload process may take several hours.

-### Loading samples metadata into the database
+### Loading sample metadata into the database
 Metadata from a TSV files can be loaded into the database using the **data-manager** container:
 ```console
 docker compose run --rm -T data-manager metadata-ingestion <grch37|grch38> < metadata.tsv
 ```
 - Use tab-separated files (TSV).
 The reference genome version (grch37 or grch38) must be specified.
 - The first column must contain the sample name, which must match the sample ID in the VCF file.
-- Subsequent columns in the file will be parsed into a JSON using header names as labels and the resulting JSOn will be uploaded to the database.
+- Subsequent columns in the file will be parsed into a JSON using header names as labels and the resulting JSON will be uploaded to the database.
 - Sample genotypes must already exist in the database for the associated metadata to be uploaded.

 #### Load metadata from 1000genomes samples